Our Guide to Achieving the Right Network Solution with SD-WAN and SASE

 Q&A: What you need to know about SD-WAN & SASE, with Richard Brown

-Richard Brown, Director & General Partner at Cambridge MC, chaired a panel at the WAN SUMMIT in London earlier this year.
+Richard Brown, former COO of Cambridge MC, chaired a panel at the WAN SUMMIT in London earlier this year.

 Here he gives a Q&A about the outlook for SD-WAN at the end of 2021 and farther ahead into 2022.
 He explains how SD-WAN has moved past the hype and is now developing further in anticipation of the changes brought by 5G.